 - Click on Clean and restart (Highly Recommended).

-- Once the driver uninstalled from the PC, it will ask you to restart your computer.
+- Once the driver is uninstalled from the PC, it will ask you to restart your computer.

 - Make sure to reboot your PC.
 Now, follow the next method to reinstall the driver.